KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ORDER BY 1,2;</copy>
     ```

+**Note** :In this query, we have returned a resultset where the data has been aggregated (or grouped by) year then, within year, by quarter.
+The ORDER BY clause sorts the resultset by year and then quarter.
+In addition there is a filter or WHERE clause that allows us to return only data for the year 2020.

 2. The result should look something like this:

     ![The result of simple query should look like this.](images/analytics-lab-1-step-1-substep-2.png)

     Note the time taken to run your query.
 In the above example, this was 1.315 seconds to run (*when you run your query the timing may vary slightly*).

-Now simply run the query again:
+3. Now simply run the query again:

     ![Run the query again.](images/analytics-lab-1-step-1-substep-2-after-note.png)

-3. This time the query ran much faster, taking just 0.004 seconds!
+4. This time the query ran much faster, taking just 0.004 seconds!
 So what happened?

     When we executed the query the first time, Autonomous Data Warehouse executed the query against our movie sales table and scanned all the rows.
 It returned the result of our query to our worksheet and then it stored the result in something called a **result cache**;.
 When we then ran the same query again, Autonomous Data Warehouse simply retrieved the result from its result cache!
 No need to scan all the rows again.
 This saved a lot of time and saved us money because we used hardly any compute resources.

-    If you want to understand a bit more about **result cache**, then continue with STEP 2; otherwise, just jump ahead to **STEP 3 - Analyzing Customer Viewing Habits**.
+    If you want to understand a little bit more about **result cache**, then continue with STEP 2; otherwise, just jump ahead to **STEP 3 - Analyzing Customer Viewing Habits**.

 ## STEP 2 - Learn How ADW's RESULT CACHE Means Faster Queries (Optional)

 A result cache is an area of memory within our Autonomous Data Warehouse that stores the results of database queries for reuse.
 The *cached* rows are shared across queries and sessions.
 What this means is that when we run a query, the first thing the database does is to search its cache memory to determine whether the result already exists in the result cache.
 If it does, then the database retrieves the result from memory instead of executing the query.
 If the result is not cached, then the database executes the query, returns the result and stores the result in the result cache so the next time the query is run, the results can simply be returned from the cache.

-But, how do you know if the results from a query are returned from cache?
+But, how do you know if the results from a query are returned from the **result cache**?

-1. Our Autonomous Data Warehouse console has a built-in performance monitoring tool called  **Performance Hub** .
+1. Our Autonomous Data Warehouse console has a built-in performance monitoring tool called **Performance Hub**.
 This tool gives us both real-time and historical performance data for our Autonomous Data Warehouse.
 Performance Hub shows active session analytics along with SQL monitoring and workload information.
 Let's try running a query and then see how Autonomous Data Warehouse executes it.

 2. To simplify the monitoring process, we will add some additional instructions to the database about how we want it to execute our query.
 These extra instructions are called **hints** and they are enclosed within special markers: **/*  */.** In the example below we have given our query a name (Query 1) and we have told Autonomous Data Warehouse to monitor the query during its execution:

     ```
     <copy>SELECT /* Query 1 */ /*+ monitor */